yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-collections-backinsertiterator-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie do bieżącego BackInsertIterator.
+Odwołanie do bieżącego backInsertIterator.

 ### <a name="remarks"></a>Uwagi

-Ten operator zwraca odwołanie do bieżącego BackInsertIterator; nie do żadnego elementu w bieżącej kolekcji.
+Ten operator zwraca odwołanie do bieżącego backInsertIterator; nie do żadnego elementu w bieżącej kolekcji.

-## <a name="operator-increment"></a>Operator BackInsertIterator:: operator + +
+## <a name="backinsertiteratoroperator-operator"></a><a name="operator-increment"></a>BackInsertIterator::operator++ Operator

-Zwraca odwołanie do bieżącego BackInsertIterator.
-Iterator nie jest modyfikowany.
+Zwraca odwołanie do bieżącego backInsertIterator.
+Iterator jest niezmodyfikowany.

 ## <a name="syntax"></a>Składnia